lorig135/docsstyleguide/MinimalWritingStyle.md

 Tasks show how to use a feature or an element of our products to accomplish a task or a goal.
 We usually do this with a numbered or bulleted list.
 Some examples of tasks are authenticating from a browser, or installing the CDM on a small cluster.

 #### Structure
 Task title: H1 or H2, in gerund, preposition, or present tense.
+Use a gerund, preposition, present tense, or noun phrase:
-Gerund: Setting Up Your Environment
+  - Gerund: Setting Up Access Management
-Preposition: About Access Management
+  - Preposition: About Access Management
-Present tense: Access Management
+  - Present tense: Set Up Access Management
-Noun phrase: Access Management RequirementsExamples: Setting Up/Set Up Your Environment, About the Environment
+  - Noun phrase: Access Management Setup

 Task paragraph (optional): Two to three sentences about the topic.
 Each sentence should complete a step or a task.
 Use shortcuts like greater than arrows for menu selections (Click Applications > New Application).